ARTICLE 1, APPLICATION FOR MEMBERSHIP

-Section 5: A vote upon any resolution so taken by post shall be valid and binding in all respects as if the same had been taken in due manner at a duly convened meeting of WSI and shall be recorded in the Minutes.
+Section 5: A vote upon any resolution so taken by mail/email/online voting shall be valid and binding in all respects as if the same had been taken in due manner at a duly convened meeting of WSI and shall be recorded in the Minutes.

-Section 1: The Secretary General may be appointed by the Advisory Board, acting upon the recommendations of the Executive Committee.
+Section 1: A Secretary General may be appointed by the Board, acting upon the recommendations of the Executive Board.

-Section 3: The Secretary General shall be responsible to the Advisory Board and shall be delegated the authority, along with the President and Treasurer, to affix her signature and the Common Seal in accordance with Article 19, Section 1 in the name of WSI on all legal papers, resolutions, minutes, tax returns and other legal documents relating to the business of WSI with the approval of the Advisory Board or the Executive Committee.
+Section 3: The Secretary General shall be responsible to the Board and shall be delegated the authority, along with the President and Treasurer, to affix her signature and the Common Seal in accordance with Article 19, Section 1 in the name of WSI on all legal papers, resolutions, minutes, tax returns and other legal documents relating to the business of WSI with the approval of the Board.

-Section 1: The President of WSI shall be elected by WSI for a term of 3 years.
+Section 1: The President of WSI shall be elected by WSI members for a term of 4 years.

 Section 2: The President shall assume office in accordance with Article 5, Section 2 of these By Laws.
 The President is the lead officer of WSI in regard to matters internal to WSI and any formal action taken by the WSI or its officers.

-Section 3: In the event of a vacancy occuring in the office of President the members of the Advisory Board shall elect a member as Chair until such times as elections are held pursuant to this Constitution.
+Section 3: In the event of a vacancy occurring in the office of President, the Vice President shall assume the duties of the President, and the members of the Board shall elect a member as Vice President until such times as elections are held pursuant to the Constitution.

-Section 5: The President shall have the power to authorize expenditure on behalf of WSI with the approval of the Executive Committee.
-Regular financial statements will be circulated to the Advisory Board.
+Section 5: The President shall have the power to authorize expenditure on behalf of WSI with the approval of the Executive Board.
+Regular financial statements will be circulated to the Executive Board and Advisory Board.

-Section 1: The Past president shall take up her role on the Executive Committee on stepping down as President.
+Section 1: The Past President shall take up her role on the Executive Board on stepping down as President.
 She shall cease her role as Past President when her immediate successor steps down.

 Section 2: The Past President shall ensure a smooth hand over of business to her successor and shall advise her on any outstanding matters that need attention.

-Section 3: The Past President shall act in an advisory and support capacity to the new President and, in so doing, shall be especially mindful of the history and origins of the organisation.
+Section 3: The Past President shall act in an advisory and support capacity to the new President and, in so doing, shall be especially mindful of the history and origins of the organization.

-Section 1: The Vice President of WSI shall be elected for a term of 3 years.
+Section 1: The Vice President of WSI shall be elected for a term of 4 years.
 The Vice President shall assume office in accordance with Article 5 of the By Laws.
-The Vice President is normally charged with the responsibility to coordinate the work of the committees and task forces of WSI.
+The Vice President is normally charged with the responsibility to coordinate the work of the Committees and Task Forces of WSI.

 Section 2: In the event of a vacancy in the office of President, or a temporary incapacity of the President to serve, the Vice President will fulfill the duties of President.
 The Advisory Board shall elect one of the remaining members to fill the role of Vice President until such time as elections are held pursuant to this Constitution.

 Section 2: The Secretary shall have charge of all papers, archives, records and property of WSI.
-She shall present a report of the transaction of the Advisory Board and of the Executive Committee to WSI at the annual meeting.
-She will receive applications for membership and shall keep a database of members of WSI together with such data as may be of interest to WSI.
+She shall present a report of the transactions of the Advisory Board and of the Executive Board to WSI at the annual meeting.
+She will receive applications for membership from the Treasurer and shall keep a database of members of WSI together with such data as may be of interest to WSI.

-Section 3: The Secretary shall have charge of the Advisory Board correspondence in consultation with the President, and make a report thereof to the Advisory Board.
+Section 3: The Secretary shall have charge of the Board correspondence in consultation with the President, and make a report thereof to the Board.
 She shall issue all notices of meetings and notifications of acceptance of membership.
-She shall notify members in writing (can be email) of their appointment to committees and of their election to office.
+She shall notify members in writing of their appointment to committees and of their election to office.

-Section 2: The duties of the Treasurer shall include; keeping accurate records of all financial transactions, arranging for the opening and conduct of a bank account, or bank accounts, to be opened and maintained in the name of WSI, to arrange check signatories who shall number no fewer than three (the Secretary General, President and Treasurer), to present a balance sheet at every Advisory Board Meeting and at any other meeting of WSI, to prepare the annual budget for WSI and to report generally on the financial management and position of WSI.
+Section 2: The duties of the Treasurer shall include; keeping accurate records of all financial transactions, arranging for the opening and conduct of a bank account (or bank accounts), to be opened and maintained in the name of WSI, to arrange check signatories who shall number no fewer than three (President, Past President, Treasurer and, where appointed, Secretary General), to present a balance sheet at every Board Meeting and at any other meeting of WSI, to prepare the annual budget for WSI and to report generally on the financial management and position of WSI.

-Section 4: No unbudgetted monies shall be drawn from the treasury except for such purposes as shall have been approved by WSI at an annual meeting or shall have been authorized by the Executive Committee to provide for the proper conduct of the business and furtherance of the objectives and purposes of WSI.
+Section 4: No unbudgeted monies shall be drawn from the treasury except for such purposes as shall have been approved by WSI at an Annual General Meeting or shall have been authorized by the Executive Board to provide for the proper conduct of the business and furtherance of the objectives and purposes of WSI.

-13. SEPARATION OF POWERS BETWEEN THE ADVISORY BOARD AND THE EXECUTIVE COMMITTEE
+ARTICLE 13, SEPARATION OF POWERS BETWEEN THE ADVISORY BOARD AND THE EXECUTIVE BOARD

-Section 1: Board Members shall assume office in accordance with Article 5 in the By Laws.
+Section 1: WSI Board Members shall assume office in accordance with Article 5 in the By Laws.

 Section 2: The duties of the Advisory Board shall include consideration of all matters relevant to the smooth government and best interests of WSI and the assumption of responsibility for certain delegated tasks such as attending functions, the drafting of reports and the like.

-Section 3: The routine administrative and corporative functions as prescribed by the Advisory Board and/or the membership at the annual meeting shall be implemented by the Executive Committee.
+Section 3: The routine administrative and corporative functions as prescribed by the WSI Board and/or the membership at the annual meeting shall be implemented by the Executive Board.